 Another understandable aspect of cleaning and maintaining the sex toys, particularly in light of how people like myself have been banging on pots and pans while yelling about how vital it is to stay healthy, you can’t and shouldn’t attempt to sterilize them.

 Like exposing them to boiling water, popping them in the microwave, slathering them in alcohol or hand sanitizer, or anything except for the recommended warm water in conjunction with sextoy cleaner or a mild antibacterial soap.

-On the matter of the sextoy cleaner versus soap debate, I tend to lean more towards the mild, unscented, barely applied antibacterial cleaner side of the debate.
+On the matter of the sextoy cleaner versus soap debate, I tend to lean more towards the mild, unscented, barely applied antibacterial hand soap side of the debate.

-There’s nothing wrong with products that’re specifically formulated to keep your Lovense products nicely spick and span.
-It’s in attempting to choose what cleaner is best suited for your specific toy where things can get a bit daunting—made worse when the cost of wrong choice could be ruining the toy you were trying to clean.
+There’s nothing wrong with products that are specifically formulated to keep your Lovense products nicely spick and span.
+It’s in attempting to choose what cleaner is best suited for your specific toy where things can get a bit complicated—made worse when the cost of a wrong choice could be ruining the toy you were trying to clean.

-About the lint-free cloth I’ve mentioned, what isn’t (lint free, I mean) are paper towels, toilet paper as well as a majority of most shirts, blouses, or dish cloths.
+About the lint-free cloth I’ve mentioned, what isn’t (lint free, I mean) are paper towels and toilet paper, as well as the majority of most shirts, blouses, or dish cloths.

 Non-lint-free cloths aren’t a good idea because they’ll likely leave behind nearly impossible to remove little bits of this or that—which might end up … well, inside you.